Eigenvalues and spanning trees with constrained degree: The relationship between the spectral radius and spanning trees with leaf degree at most of -connected graphs

 \begin{remark} Applying the technique in Lemma \ref{lemma4_2}, one can further study the relationships between the spectral radius ($A_\alpha$-spectral radius) and the existence of other subgraphs with constrained degree (such as $[1,b]$-odd factors, regular factors, $k$-trees, etc.).
-Furthermore, inspired by \eqref{sys1}, we can also study such problems in graphs with given some special graph parameters. \end{remark}
+Furthermore, inspired by \eqref{sys1}, we can explore similar problems in graphs that possess certain special graph parameters. \end{remark}